-I live on 30A in Blue Mountain and work in Rosemary Beach.
+I live on 30A in Blue Mountain Beach and paint in Seacrest Beach.
+The new gallery is now open at The Hub 30A in front of Watersound.
 Most of my formal art education took place in Chicago at Columbia College on South Michigan Avenue.
 After my 5 years of great times in Chicago I moved back to my hometown, Belleville, IL, a suburb of St. Louis, MO.

 From Belleville we moved to Santa Rosa Beach in early 2007.
 We came for the beauty of the beach but are staying for the soul of this unbelievable, haunting , hidden slice of heaven we now call home.

 Prior to moving to the Emerald Coast, I was a Muralist and Faux Finish painter in the St. Louis area for 7 years.
 After giving birth to my second child (right after we moved here) I was ready to create again but this time I wanted to paint for ‘myself’ and so I gathered my favorite media from the faux finish days, venetian plaster and glazes and began to experiment on wooden ‘frames’.